Old-Fashioned Pickled Eggs

 - Brine.
 Simmer the vinegar, salt, sugar, spice and bay 3–4 minutes, then cool 10 minutes (boiling brine toughens whites).

 - Pack.
-Layer eggs with the onion (and beetroot for pink).
+Layer eggs with the onion (and beets for pink).
 Pour the warm brine over — eggs fully submerged — and seal.

 - Wait.
 Cool, then refrigerate at least 1 week (2 is better).
 Keeps chilled and submerged up to 4 months.